cameronhh/tiny-api/README.md

-# Tiny API - A Tiny API For Making Tiny APIs
+# Tiny API - A Tiny API To Make Tiny APIs

 ## Usage

-### Run a test database
+### Start the test database

 Tiny API is built on top of Postgres (I know, SQLite would have been tinier).
 You can quickly run a test database with docker using the following command.